|

 Reds are more pronounced now than in recent years, especially on the North Carolina side of the park.
 Colors at the very highest elevations (above 5,500) are now past the peak.

-At the lower elevations of the Smoky Mountains, fall colors are quickly developing.
-The first frost of the season occurred this week in the low elevations, so the remaining leaves should begin to change color within a few days.
+Fall colors are quickly developing at the Smoky Mountains’ lower elevations.
+The season’s first frost occurred this week in the low elevations, so the remaining leaves should change color within a few days.

 Black gum, dogwood, sumacs, and sourwood trees continue to show vivid reds.
 Golds are present on tuliptree, black walnut, birch, beech, spicebush, and hickories.